Bachelor of Arts in Māori Development

 “I left school at the beginning of Year 11 and worked in a number of factory jobs in Auckland until I eventually got tired of that and decided I wanted a career where I could make a difference to my community and move home to the Hokianga.
 I initially considered studying youth development but when my chosen degree was no longer offered, it was easy to choose AUT’s Bachelor of Arts in Māori Development because I knew I wanted to do something to do with Māori.”

 The whānau environment is what she has enjoyed most about studying at AUT.

 “As a mature student, the best part about my studies at AUT has been the sense of whānau that is built through the Takawaenga Māori Services (Māori Liaisons), the Te Ara Poutama faculty, the Office of Māori Advancement and the Māori student association, Titahi ki tua.
 Without the support and sense of belonging created through these avenues, my university experience would have been a lot more daunting.”

 Sueann’s advice for other students is simple: use the support available to you.

 “The main advice I’d like to give to students present or future is to take advantage of the support that is available to you while you’re studying at AUT.
 If you’re having any trouble understanding what you need to do, ask your lecturer or your classmates, and make use of the peer mentors for academic support.”

-Sueann knows what she is talking about – as a peer mentor herself, she enjoys sharing her knowledge with other students.
+Sueann knows what she is talking about – she was a peer mentor herself and enjoyed sharing her knowledge other students.

 “After my first year at AUT, I was given the opportunity to become a Tuakana peer mentor for first-year Māori students.
 That was an awesome achievement because you needed to have a B+ average grade along with other leadership qualities.
-I’m currently in my second year in this role, and I take pride in helping more Māori students navigate the academic word and strive for greatness.”
+I took pride in helping more Māori students navigate the academic word and strive for greatness.”